Captain Harvey Wilfred Warwick ROWE MC

 “A true and gallant soldier beloved by all that knew him”

-The village of Reninghelst (now Reningelst) was occupied by Commonwealth forces from the late autumn of 1914 to the end of the war and was sufficiently far from the front line to provide a suitable station for field ambulances.
+The village of Reningelst was occupied by Commonwealth forces from the late autumn of 1914 to the end of the war and was sufficiently far from the front line to provide a suitable station for field ambulances.
 The earliest burials took place in the Churchyard, but in November 1915, the New Military Cemetery was opened.
 It remained in use until September 1918.
 There are now 798 Commonwealth burials of the First World War in the cemetery.
 The cemetery was designed by Sir Reginald Blomfield.